scoleri/aws-azure-login-nodashv/README.md

 This allows you to login and it'll dump the credentials file so you can pipe it to ~/.aws/credentials or whatever the equiv in windows land is.

 TODO:
-  Update Node.js and rebuild this thing.
-  Make Smaller somehow.

 USAGE: